-After establishing the baseline sensitivity, follow-up monitoring showed since 2012 occurrence of isolates with a reduced in vitro sensitivity, originating from Costa Rica and Ecuador.
-Since 2015 and 2017, also few adapted strains were observed in Colombia and Guatemala.
-Broad sensitivity was monitored in Honduras so far.
+After establishing the baseline sensitivity, follow-up monitoring showed since 2012 occurrence of isolates with a reduced in vitro sensitivity.
+It is assumed, that target site mutations in the SDH gene of P. fijiensis is the cause of sensitivity variations.
+Depending on the SDHI, the sensitivity impact of such mutations can be different as already known for other pathogens and crops.
 Further studies are still ongoing to clarify the variability of sensitivity and the relevance for field use.